Fingerprints, photographs, samples and searches

 - you're found not guilty of a violent or sexual offence or your case is dropped – your details can be held for up to 3 years

 The police can also apply to court to keep your DNA information for further periods of 2 years at a time.
+They can apply to extend this as many times as they need to.

 You can find out if your information is stored on the police database by getting a copy of your police records from your local police station.